szaumoor/ZSTweaks/ZSTweaks/README.md

 Following the theme of the description, it provides a bonus to rangers and elves:

 - +1 Armor Class if the wearer is a ranger, and also if they are an elf or half-elf.
 This stacks.
-This means effectively that an elven ranger would wear the armor as it it was a +4 leather armor.
+This means effectively that an elven ranger would wear the armor as if it was a +4 leather armor.
 - +15% to hiding for rangers.

+Good choice for early to mid game elven rangers, perhaps even better for stalkers.

 </details>